DDuran19/portfolio/src/lib/md/projects/Instaprint.md

 ## Problem

-Traditional POS printing often involves:
+Traditional POS webapp printing often involves:

 * Manual confirmation prompts in the browser for every print request.
 * Reliance on additional printing apps, adding complexity and potential points of failure.